eulafullerton/Eula_Portfolio/projects/nicu-length-of-stay/README.md

 **Skills:** Machine Learning | Regression Modeling | Healthcare Analytics | Feature Engineering | Model Evaluation

 ## Overview
-Neonatal Intensive Care Unit (NICU) length of stay (LOS) directly affects hospital capacity planning, staffing allocation, and patient care coordination.
-This project evaluates whether clinical and demographic variables available at NICU admission can be used to predict length of stay using supervised machine learning models.
+This project investigates whether clinical and demographic variables available at NICU admission can be used to predict neonatal length of stay (LOS).
+Accurate LOS predictions could help hospitals anticipate bed utilization, staffing needs, and operational planning in neonatal intensive care units.

 ## Dataset
-The analysis uses the **Neonatal Sepsis Care dataset**, containing clinical and demographic indicators recorded at NICU admission.
+The dataset used was the Neonatal Sepsis Care dataset containing neonatal clinical and demographic information collected at NICU admission.

-Key variables include:
+Key variables included:

+- Birth weight
 - Gestational age
-- Birth weight
 - Sex
 - Delivery mode
 - Maternal health indicators
 - Apgar score
-- Clinical symptoms such as respiratory distress
+- Clinical symptoms such as respiratory distress and fever

-The target variable was **length_of_stay_days**.
+The target variable was **length of stay in days**.

 ## Methods
 Three regression models were evaluated: